 Yes, in regards to veterans with protected status.
 Veterans have protected status if they are disabled or have recently separated from the armed forces (this is defined as a three-year period beginning from the date of discharge or release from active duty).
-The affirmative action provisions of the Vietnam Era Veterans’ Readjustment Assistance Act require federal contractors to take affirmative action to recruit, employ, and promote these veterans.
+The affirmative action provisions of the Vietnam Era Veterans’ Readjustment Assistance Act (VEVRAA) require federal contractors to take affirmative action to recruit, employ, and promote these veterans.

-In it’s most basic sense, pay transparency is the ability to know how much your coworkers are being paid.
+In its most basic sense, pay transparency is the ability to know how much your coworkers are being paid.
 It can be a valuable tool in negotiating a fair salary and act as an important check on discrimination in the workplace.
-In 2014, President Obama issued Executive Order 13665 protects employees of federal contractors from discrimination based on compensation inquiries, discussions, or disclosures.
-The final rule incorporated the nondiscrimination provision into the EOC (Equal Opportunity Clause) governing federal contracts.
-However, if the worker who is disclosing pay discrepancies with other coworkers is someone who handles pay data as part of their essential job functions, ie: payroll manager, and other coworkers do not have access to this information, this behavior is not protected.
-Thus a contractor can defend against a discrimination claim for a negative employment action with this “essential job functions” defense.
+Executive Order 13665 protects employees of federal contractors from discrimination based on compensation inquiries, discussions, or disclosures.
+The order incorporated the nondiscrimination provision into the EOC (Equal Opportunity Clause) governing federal contracts.
+However, if the worker who is disclosing pay discrepancies with other coworkers is someone who handles pay data as part of their essential job functions, i.e.: payroll manager, and if other coworkers do not have access to this information, this behavior is not protected.
+Thus, a contractor can defend against a discrimination claim for a negative employment action with this “essential job functions” defense.